Reviews You Can Rely On

 Size Tested (EU) 42

 The Giro Cadet excels at nothing, but it's good at everything.
 The one-piece Synchwire synthetic upper fits closely around your foot, and the combination of a single BOA dial and hook-and-loop closure system provides real adjustability.
 The carbon-reinforced nylon outsole landed in the middle of our stiffness rating – flexing a very reasonable 7.2 millimeters in our in-house test – offering a nice balance of comfort and power transfer without tilting too far to either side.
-The Cadet is an excellent blend of comfort, adjustability, power transfer, and price, which makes it easy to recommend to any rider, but should be particularly enticing for entry-level riders.
+The Cadet is an excellent blend of comfort, adjustability, power transfer, and price, which makes it easy to recommend to any rider.
+Still, it should be particularly enticing for entry-level riders.

 While it shares some technologies with higher-end shoes in the Giro family, the Cadet understandably makes some compromises to keep the price point more reasonable.
 The BOA L6 dial only microadjusts tighter and cannot microadjust looser.
-This is a bit annoying, especially if you're trying to adjust your shoe from the saddle.
+This isn't very pleasant, especially if you're trying to adjust your shoe from the saddle.
 If you often fiddle with your fit, it's worth considering the Fizik Tempo Overcurve R4, which has a BOA Li2 dial that allows for adjustment both ways.
 Even though the heel cup on the Cadet is stiff and well-padded, heel retention is weak, which makes digging in for hard efforts more difficult with this shoe.
 It is also not particularly lightweight, tipping the scales at 18.7 ounces for a pair of EU size 42.
-However, for riders who simply want a shoe to melt into the background – and only occasionally want to chase local Strava KOMs – the Cadet is a great all-around option.
+However, for riders who want a shoe to melt into the background – and only occasionally want to chase local Strava KOMs – the Cadet is a great all-around option.

 Read more: Giro Cadet review